 Old Quarter is another hostel by the Hostel Crowd.
 As the name suggests this colourful hostel is situated in Fontainhas, the old latin quarter of Panjim and has a cute coffee shop.

-Hostels and Cheap Guesthouses in South Goa
+Backpacker Hostels and Cheap Guesthouses in South Goa

 South Goa is generally quieter than the North with long, fine, sandy stretches of quiet beaches and luxury resorts.
-In the far South Agonda, Patnem and Palolem beaches are still popular with backpackers and offer a good range of budget accommodation, beach shacks and guesthouses but so far there are not so many hostels here.
+In the far South Agonda, Patnem and Palolem beaches are still popular with backpackers and offer a good range of budget accommodation, beach shacks and guesthouses but so far there are not so many backpacker hostels in Goa here.

 Palolem is the most popular of these South Goa beaches and is one of the most beautiful beaches in Goa.
 Palolem is the only beach with a hostel in South Goa as a new hostel has recently opened called Summer by The Hostel Crowd.
 It’s not on the beach but has nice paddy field views and clean dorms.